Susivager/simonn_redeem/readme.md

 - **Config.RedeemCommand**: Defines the command for players to redeem a code.
 Default: 'redeem'.

 ### List of Codes
 - **Config.RedeemCodes**: Here, you can set the codes that players can redeem in the game.
-Each code has various rewards such as cash, bank money, and items.
+Each code has various rewards such as cash (cash), bank money (bank), and items.

   Example:
   ```lua